Imatges de pàgina

 In the fame Age, the Apolinarians believ'd, that Chrift had not a human Soul, tho' the Gospel affirms it, S. Mat. xxvi. v.
 38.

 this, as they coppy after the ancient Reformers Chap.
-3. of her Faith, we may truly fay, that they have Quest.1. the univerfal Example and Tradition of the Catholick Church in all Ages against them.
+3. of her Faith, we may truly fay, that they have Queft.1. the univerfal Example and Tradition of the Catholick Church in all Ages against them.

 VIII.
 Some may perhaps imagine, that there is more Satyr than Truth, in faying, that our Adverfaries act against common Senfe, when they parcel the Catholick Church into feparate and difagreeing Communions; altho' we fuppofe, that (in regard to the Church) CATHOLICK is the fame, as Univerfal and Orthodox.
-To Satisfy thefe Gentlemen, if poffible, I shall lay down the following Axioms.
+To Satisfy these Gentlemen, if poffible, I shall lay down the following Axioms.

 Secondly, It is against common Sense to suppofe, that an Unorthodox Sect is Part of the Orthodox Church; or that unorthodox and known Diffenters are Members of it.

-Fifthly, It is against common Senfe to fuppose that separate Societies, which State the Terms of Communion differently, which avowedly difagree in matters of Religion, even of religious Worship, and of clear Revelation; and which treat one the other, as Hereticks, or worfe; fhould be all of them Members of the Apoftolical, Holy, and Orthodox Church.
+Fifthly, It is against common Senfe to fuppose that separate Societies, which State the Terms of Communion differently, which avowedly disagree in matters of Religion, even of religious Worship, and of clear Revelation; and which treat one the other, as Hereticks, or worfe; fhould be all of them Members of the Apoftolical, Holy, and Orthodox Church.

 « AnteriorContinua »